Przemo200/Analysis-of-apartment-prices-in-Wroclaw/README.md

 - **Correlation heatmap** to show relationships between numeric variables
 - **Bar charts** showing average price and price per m² grouped by room count
 - **Heatmap** showing average price per m² based on floor and room count
-- **Scatter plot** of apartment size vs price, colored by number of rooms
+- **Scatter plot** of apartment size vs price colored by number of rooms

 These visualizations helped reveal important patterns and dependencies in the Wroclaw real estate market.